europace/kex-vorgang-update-api/README.md

 ### GraphQL-Requests

-These APIs accept data with the Content-Type "**application/json**" with UTF-8 encoding.
+These APIs accept data with the content-type **application/json** with UTF-8 encoding.
 The fields inside a block can be sent in any order.

 The APIs support all common GraphQL formats.
 More information can be found at [https://graphql.org/learn/queries/](https://graphql.org/learn/queries/).

 The body of a GraphQL request contains the field `query`, which includes the GraphQL query as a String.
 Parameters can be set directly in the query or defined as variables.
-The variables can be sent in the `variables` field of the body as a key-value-map.
+The variables can be sent in the `variables` field of the body as a key-value map.
 All our examples use variables.

     {